Samba in Rio!

 Evening: Discussion about race and class in Brazilian society and how capoeira has figured in Brazilian history

-Day 10: Morning: Ethnographic report due, then free time.
+Day 9: Morning: Ethnographic report due.
+Then free time.

-Evening: Farewell dinner at Amir, Rio’s finest Lebanese restaurant; informal discussion about ethnicity in Brazil and a roundtable summary of each participant’s experience
+Afternoon: Farewell dinner at Amir, Rio’s finest Lebanese restaurant.
+Informal discussion about ethnicity in Brazil and a roundtable summary of each participant’s experience.

 Evening: Depart for US.